 Carawine's four exploration projects are in well-established mineralised provinces in Western Australia and Victoria, each targeted for their potential high-value deposit styles and commodity groups.

-The Jamieson Project is located near the township of Jamieson in north eastern Victoria and comprises granted exploration licence EL5523, containing the Hill 800 gold-copper and Rhyolite Creek zinc-gold-silver and gold-copper prospects.
+The Jamieson Project is located near the township of Jamieson in the northeastern Victorian Goldfields and comprises granted EL5523, containing the advanced Hill 800 gold and Rhyolite Creek zinc-gold-silver prospects.

 FRASER RANGE PROJECT

-The Fraser Range Project includes the granted Red Bull, Bindii, Big Bullocks and Similkameen tenements (held 49% by Carawine) and the Big Bang tenement application, all of which are prospective for magmatic nickel-sulphide deposits such as that at the Nova nickel-copper-cobalt operation.
-Carawine has a joint venture with Independence Group NL (IGONL), who currently hold a 51% interest in the granted tenements and can earn an additional 19% interest by spending $5 million by 2021.
-As a dedicated nickel explorer with a long term commitment to the region, the Company considers IGO is well placed to carry the Project forward, providing the Company with significant exposure to exploration success in the Fraser Range.
+The Fraser Range Project includes 5 granted exploration licences in four areas: Red Bull, Bindii, Big Bullocks and Similkameen; and one exploration licence application Big Bang, in the Fraser Range region of Western Australia.
+The Project is considered prospective for magmatic nickel-sulphide deposits such as that at the Nova nickel-copper-cobalt operation.
+Carawine has a joint venture with Independence Group NL (IGO) for the five granted tenements (the Fraser Range Joint Venture).
+IGO currently hold a 51% interest and can earn an additional 19% interest in the tenements by spending $5 million by the end of 2021.

 Please note: these pages include information that relates to Exploration Results prepared and first disclosed under the JORC Code (2012).
 The information was extracted from the Company’s previous ASX Announcements which can be viewed in the Investor Information & News section of this website by clicking here.